-- a.
-No large wind energy system shall be erected, constructed, or installed without first obtaining a special permit from the Special Permit Granting Authority, or "SPGA", as defined in this Zoning By-law.
-Physical modifications to an existing large wind energy system that materially alter its type, number, location, height or configuration shall also require a special permit from the SPGA. - b.
-Meteorological towers shall be permitted subject to the issuance of a building permit for a temporary structure not to exceed two years.
+- 1. No large wind energy system shall be erected, constructed, or installed without first obtaining a special permit from the Special Permit Granting Authority, or "SPGA", as defined in this Zoning By-law.
+Physical modifications to an existing large wind energy system that materially alter its type, number, location, height or configuration shall also require a special permit from the SPGA. - 2.
+Meteorological towers shall be permitted subject to the issuance of a building permit for a temporary structure, said permit not to exceed two (2) years.